Cones of lines having high contact with general hypersurfaces and applications: Dimension of cones of lines having high contact

 When $X$ is a general hypersurface of degree $d\geqslant 2$ and $p\in X$ is a general point, \cite[Lemma 2.2]{BCFS} guarantees that $V^h_p\subset \mathbb{P}^{n+1}$ is a general complete intersection of multi--degree $(1,2,\dots,h-1)$ and, in particular, \eqref{eq:expdim} is an equality.

-According to the assertion of Theorem \ref{theorem:dimV^h_p}, we want to prove that equality holds in \eqref{eq:expdim} for \emph{any} point $p\in X$.
-The case $h=2$ is trivial, since $X$ is smooth and hence $V^2_p=T_pX\cong \mathbb{P}^n$.
-Besides, the assertion for $h=3$ is implied by the following result.
+According to the assertion of Theorem \ref{theorem:dimV^h_p}, we want to prove that equality in \eqref{eq:expdim} holds for \emph{any} point $p\in X$.
+The case $h=2$ is trivial since $X$ is smooth and hence $V^2_p=T_pX\cong \mathbb{P}^n$.
+The assertion for $h=3$ is implied by the following result.